inductiveautomation/ignition-module-tools/gradle-module-plugin/README.md

 # Pre-Release API Changes

-* v0.1.0-SNPASHOT-6 - changed how credentials and files are specified for signing and publication.
+* v0.1.0-SNAPSHOT-6 - changed how credentials and files are specified for signing and publication.
 The keys are the same, but properties are now expected to exist in a gradle.properties file, or to be specified as runtime flags as described in the Usage section above.
+* v0.1.0-SNAPSHOT-12 - added checksum generation and build report tasks.
+Split repo into separate builds using gradle build composition to better isolate changes.